vdjados/vdjados/README.md

-I’m a mathematician applying mathematical concepts to real-world IT problems.
-My focus includes algorithms, data analysis, and optimization, creating efficient solutions for tech challenges.
+🔢 Mathematician | Abstract Algebra & Category Theory Enthusiast

+I’m a student at BMSTU, specializing in Artificial Intelligence 🤖.
+My research focuses on Abstract Algebra 🧮 and Category Theory 📚, applying these concepts to real-world IT challenges.
+I’m passionate about using mathematics to solve complex problems in tech, especially in algorithms, optimization, and data analysis 📊💡.